Change any room into a professional recording studio with soundproofing techniques that eliminate unwanted noise and capture crystal-clear audio.

 Flooring Considerations

-You can use rubber mats or acoustic interlocking floor tiles under heavy equipment or furniture to dampen vibrations.
-(For in-depth information on soundproofing floors, refer to our guide on [How to Soundproof Between Floors: Effective Solutions for a Quieter Home]).
+Rubber mats or acoustic interlocking floor tiles placed under heavy equipment or furniture will also help cut down noise by dampening vibrations.
+(For in-depth information on soundproofing floors, refer to our guide on How to Soundproof Between Floors).

 Additional Tips

-In addition, you may need to mitigate other types of noises:
+When creating a soundproof recording or podcasting space, you might need to mitigate other types of noises:

 HVAC Noise

-Address noise from heating, ventilation, and air conditioning systems by using silencers, duct lining, or isolating the equipment.
+Reduce rumbling and other noise made by furnaces and air conditioning systems by using duct silencers, duct liners, and related equipment.
 Talk to an HVAC contractor about installing these.

-• Duct silencers: These are specifically designed to reduce noise traveling through ductwork.
+• Duct silencers or fiberglass duct liner.
+Installed within the ductwork, these reduce noise that travels through ductwork.
 They come in various types, such as rectangular or cylindrical, and are typically lined with sound-absorbing materials like fiberglass or mineral wool.
-They can be installed within the ductwork at strategic locations to attenuate noise.
 Buy on Amazon.

-• Vibration isolation pads or mounts: Placing the air handler or other HVAC equipment on vibration isolation pads or mounts can significantly reduce the transmission of vibrations through the structure of the building.
+• Vibration isolation pads or mounts.
+Placing the air handler or other HVAC equipment on vibration isolation pads or mounts can significantly reduce the transmission of rumbling, humming, or other vibrations through the building.

-• Flexible duct connectors: Using flexible duct connectors between the equipment and the ductwork can further decouple the system and minimize vibration transfer.
+• Flexible duct connectors.
+Using flexible duct connectors between the AC equipment and the ductwork can further decouple the system and minimize vibration transfer.

-• Enclosures: In some cases, enclosing the air handler or other noisy equipment within a soundproof enclosure can be an effective solution.
-These enclosures are typically constructed from sound-blocking materials like drywall or plywood and lined with sound-absorbing materials.
+• Enclosures.
+In some cases, enclosing the air handler or other noisy equipment within a soundproof enclosure can be an effective solution.
+Enclosures are typically constructed from sound-blocking materials like drywall or plywood and lined with sound-absorbing materials.

 Electrical Outlets and Switches

 Noise can travel from one room to another around and through electrical boxes used for outlets and switches.
-Seal gaps around electrical boxes with acoustical sealant or pliable putty pads made for this purpose to minimize sound leakage.
+Seal sound-leaking gaps around electrical boxes with acoustical sealant or pliable putty pads made for this purpose.

 Microphone Placement